douglas-DS/casadocodigo/README.md

 ## Full stack Spring Boot Project.
 View: Thymeleaf + Bootstrap.
 ## Reference web page of this project: https://www.casadocodigo.com.br/.

-How its work
+###How its work

-First: The project is configured to work with a Mysql database.
+The project is configured to work with a Mysql database "casadocodigo".

 To start just reach the path "(context)/form" to register a product(book).
 After this, your product is available in the others view of the application: Home, cart, detail product page.